How Does it Differ From Other Minimally Invasive Surgical Approaches in the Head and Neck?

 What are the Advantages and Disadvantages of the TORS Approach?

 The greatest advantage of TORS is the ability to closely approach selected tumors with wide exposure using a three-dimensional camera providing an excellent view of the surgical bed.
 Precise tremor-free surgery can be accomplished with wristed instruments providing seven degrees of motion.
 Angled telescopes eliminate line-of-sight issues seen with transoral laser surgery.
 Compared with open surgical approaches, TORS offers the patient numerous potential benefits that include:

-- minimization or elimination of need for chemoradiation therapy
+- Minimization or elimination of the need for chemoradiation therapy

 Candidates for TORS generally include early tumors (T1 or T2) of the oropharynx (base of tongue and tonsil) and laryngopharynx (supraglottis and pharyngeal wall).